 Amount of RAM: you need at least 4GB of RAM.
 Most of the time, you can increase your RAM if you have less than 4GB.
 If your PC cannot reach 4GB, it is incompatible with Windows 11.

-Available storage: this is just the disk space available to install Windows 11.
-If it is insufficient, chances are you can easily increase it.
+Available storage is just the disk space open to install Windows 11.
+If it is insufficient, chances are you can quickly increase it.

 TPM version: This is a hardware security chip, which will be the most common cause of incompatibility.